 Subsequent Elective Courses:

-In addition to completing one course from each bullet above in the “Introductory Required Course” segment, students must take one elective course to complete the program.
-Any of the courses noted above that were not applied to the “Introductory Required Course” segment of the program, or any of the courses listed below, may be completed to fulfill the “Subsequent Elective Course” segment.
+In addition to completing three courses from the four bullet above in the “Introductory Course” segment, students are expected take one elective course to earn a certificate.
+Any of the courses noted above that were not applied to the “Introductory Course” segment of the program, or any of the courses listed below, may be completed to fulfill the “Subsequent Elective Course” segment.

 - Dispute Resolution Team (Co-Curricular) (2 credits)*